radiodee1/awesome-chatbot/README.md

 The program recognizes that the answer must be a pair of cardinal directions, like north, south, east, and west.
 The program does not, however, identify the correct pair.

 9/24/18 - I am still working on multiple word output.
 I have placed a dropout function in the code for the recurrent output section of the `babi_recurrent.py` program.
-The output is promising.
+The output of my first test run is promising.
 I think to start with I will run it with task #1 and then I will try it out on task #19.
 In other people's code I have noticed that they typically do not use 50% dropout, but something closer to 30%.
 I can run task #1 and #19 with lower dropout if I want to later.

 # Organization